TimeMachine: A Time Series is Worth 4 Mambas for Long-term Forecasting: Proposed Method

 \section{Proposed Method}

 In this section, we describe each component of our proposed architecture and how we use our model to solve the LTSF problem.
-Assume a collection of MTS samples is given, denoted by dataset $\mathcal{D}$, which comprises an input sequence $x = [x_1,\dots,x_L]$, with each $x_t \in {\mathcal{R}}^M$ representing a vector of $M$ measurements at time point $t$.
+Assume a collection of MTS samples is given, denoted by dataset $\mathcal{D}$, which comprises an input sequence $\mathbf{x} = [x_1,\dots,x_L]$, with each $x_t \in {\mathcal{R}}^M$ representing a vector of $M$ channels at time point $t$.
+For matrices, we use bold font; for scalars and vectors, we use regular (non-bold) letters.
 The sequence length $L$ is also known as the look-back window.
 The goal is to predict $T$ future values, denoted by $[x_{L+1},\dots,x_{L+T}]$.
 The architecture of our proposed model, referred to as TimeMachine, is depicted in Figure~\ref{fig:method}.
 The pillars of this architecture consist of four Mambas, which are employed in an integrated way to tap contextual cues from MTS.
 This design choice enables us to harness Mamba's robust capabilities of inferring sequential data for LTSF.\\

-{\bf{Normalization:}} Before feeding the data to our model, we normalize the original MTS $x$ into $x^{0} = [x^{(0)}_1, \cdots, x^{(0)}_L] \in {\mathcal{R}^{M \times L}}$, via $x^{(0)} = Normalize( x )$.
+{\bf{Normalization:}} Before feeding the data to our model, we normalize the original MTS $\mathbf{x}$ into $\mathbf{x}^{0} = [\mathbf{x}^{(0)}_1, \cdots, \mathbf{x}^{(0)}_L] \in {\mathcal{R}^{M \times L}}$, via $\mathbf{x}^{(0)} = Normalize(\mathbf{x})$.
 Here, $Normalize(\cdot)$ represents a normalization operation with two different options.
 The first is to use the reversible instance normalization (RevIN)~\citep{kim2022reversible}, which is also adopted in PatchTST~\citep{patchtst}.
 The second option is to employ regular $Z$-score normalization: $x^{(0)}_{i, j} = ({x_{i,j} - mean(x_{i,j})) / \sigma_j}$, where $\sigma_j$ is the standard\ deviation\ for\ channel $j$, with $j=1, \cdots, M$.
 Empirically we find that RevIN is often more helpful compared to Z-score.
 Apart from normalizing the data in the forward pass of our approach, in experiments, we also follow the standardization process of the data when compared with baseline methods.\\